 The video below, courtesy of Green Greg’s Garden & Worm Farm, shows this in action on his DIY trommel.

-The link skips straight to the point where Greg explains, then demonstrates, how the worms stick to the upward-moving end of the cone, which allows them to drop into a separate tray.
+The YouTube link below skips straight to the point where Greg explains, then demonstrates, how the worms stick to the upward-moving end of the cone, which allows them to drop into a separate tray.
 The entire video, however, is worth a view!

-So the operator can effectively separate fine castings, coarser vermicompost and worms all at once.
+So the operator can effectively separate fine castings, coarser vermicompost, and worms all at once.

 This natural separation is made possible by rotation that can only be found in a trommel-style worm screener.

 How to Harvest Worm Castings with a Trommel

 Vermicompost habitats are often comprised of 65-75% water content.
 This is too moist for effective worm castings harvest.